ZhenglangJia/ZhenglangJia/README.md

 # 🤝 Hi there, I'm Zhenglang Jia

-I received the B.S. degree in Electronic and Information Engineering in 2020 and the M.S. degree in Electromagnetic Field and Microwave Technology in 2023, both from Xidian University, Xi’an, China.
-I am currently pursuing the Ph.D. degree at Xidian University.
+I have been at Xidian University since my undergraduate years: I received the B.S. degree in Electronic and Information Engineering in 2020 and the M.S. degree in Electromagnetic Field and Microwave Technology in 2023, both from Xidian University, and I am now a Ph.D. candidate here.

 My research interests include **computational electromagnetics**, **multiphysics modeling and simulation**, **AI for Science**, and **AI for Engineering**.
 I am particularly passionate about developing AI-driven approaches to accelerate traditional electromagnetic simulations and solve complex multiphysics problems.